Yarkane/Quantumnet/README.md

-    --time_exp : The time during which the experiment will be conducted (default : 5) --hybrid_sig : When set, this flag combine the signature algorithm with the corresponding EC via traditional method --hybrid_kex : When set, this flag combine the key exchange algorithm with the corresponding EC via traditional method
+    --time_exp : The time during which the experiment will be conducted (default : 5) --hybrid_sig : When set, this flag combine the signature algorithm with the corresponding EC via traditional method --hybrid_kex : When set, this flag combine the key exchange algorithm with the corresponding EC via traditional method --www : When set, this flag makes the s_time command download a webpage at each Handshake.
+The webpage is a wikipedia page about PQ algorithms.

 To help you with this, you can always use the **Web Interface** included with Mash.
 To launch the Flask server that will handle your experiments, please use :